wp-plugins/cc-child-pages/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 1.10 =
+Added exclude parameter for shortcode, and depth parameter for shortcode when list output is selected.

 = 1.9 =
 Added editor button, added custom excerpt capability to pages, enhanced thumbnail options and refined excerpt generation from page content